What if Milwaukee’s downtown transportation system reflected the city we are today?

 Our Vision

-Today, the Third Ward’s population has exploded to almost 25,000.
+Today, the Third Ward’s population has grown to over 2,700.
 Between 2000 and 2010, the Census tract that encompasses the Third Ward grew by 70%, making it the fastest growing Census tract in Milwaukee and the sixth fastest in Wisconsin (Thomas 2021).
 Walking around the area, it is easy to understand why.
 The Third Ward is one of the best examples of a walkable, mixed-use neighborhood in Wisconsin.
 It is these residents, not commuters, who have been essential to the area’s staggering comeback.
 While I-794 and the space under it has sat underutilized since its completion, human-scale projects like the RiverWalk, Deer District, and Lakefront Gateway have generated a myriad of new developments in downtown and the Third Ward.

 1999 THIRD WARD COMPREHENSIVE PLAN